tarbs/AWS-dynamic-DNS/README.md

 When updating Route53 to point to your new IP address this function can also update EC2 security groups to switch ingress rules from the previous IP address to the new one.

-To use this functionality you need to add a tag to the chosen security group(s) with the key of "DynamicProtocol" and a value of a comma separated TCP protocols to enable.
+To use this functionality you need to add a tag to the chosen security group(s) with the key of __"DynamicProtocol"__ and a value of a comma separated list of TCP protocols to enable.
 For example:

      Key: "DynamicProtocol"
      Value: 22,80